mingxuan-li-official/mingxuan-li-official.github.io/_pages/about.md

   <p>
     <span class="news-date">May 5th:</span>
     <em>SpOC 4 Challenges 1 Beginner: Permutation Encodings and Challenge 3: Simulated Annealing for the Luna Tomato Advertising</em>
-    has been accepted as a paper for the Competition at
+    was accepted by
     <a href="https://gecco-2026.sigevo.org/HomePage">GECCO 2026</a>.
   </p>

   <p>
     <span class="news-date">May 5th:</span>
     <em>Solving the SpOC 4 Challenge 2 with a Multi-Step Permutation Encoding for the Keplerian Traveling Salesperson</em>
-    has been accepted as a paper for the Competition at
+    was accepted by
     <a href="https://gecco-2026.sigevo.org/HomePage">GECCO 2026</a>.
   </p>